Paving the way for rare diseases patients: Addressing unmet needs for an improved quality of life and care

 Sue Farrington, President of the Federation of European Scleroderma Associations, FESCA

-During this panel, we aim to do discuss the current practices in scleroderma diagnosis and care across Europe, highlighting the differences across regions.
-A multifaceted panel of approximately five candidates will share their opinions and expertise in the field and provide a well-rounded discussion.
+During this panel, we aim to do discuss some of the socio-economic challenges and unmet needs of patients living with rare conditions, from psychological support and labour policies to work-life balance for carers.
+A multifaceted panel of five speakers will share their opinions and expertise in the field and provide a well-rounded discussion.

 Wrap-up and Closing Remarks